Help for birds to bees, from 3D-printed beaks to bug superhighways

 1. United States

 The suicide rate in the United States reached a five-year low in 2020, defying predictions that self-harm would rise during lockdowns.
 Instead, a preliminary report from the Centers for Disease Control and Prevention shows deaths by suicide fell to 44,834 last year, a 5.6% decrease from 2019 figures.
 This is the second consecutive annual decline, and marks the lowest suicide rate since 2015.

+Our regular global progress roundup is life affirming – from a decrease in suicides to intense efforts by volunteers as well as scientists to help various species of animals.

 Some data – including demographic breakdowns – is not yet available, and experts are still trying to determine the reasons behind the dramatic decline.
 Some say that the early “heroism phase” of the pandemic, in which people banded together to share messages of support, could have played a role, as well as the continuation of 2019 suicide prevention initiatives and access to remote health services.

 If you are in crisis, please call the National Suicide Prevention Lifeline at 1-800-273-TALK (8255).